T206: Value

 A high-quality example of the Wagner card was sold at auction on eBay in 2000 for US$1.265 million.
 In February 2007, the same card was sold for a record US$2.35 million.

 In September 2007, the Wagner card changed hands again when SCP Auctions of Mission Viejo, California, which had bought minority ownership, brokered a new sale—this time for US$2.8 million, to a private collector.
 On August 1, 2008, noted memorabilia dealer John Rogers of North Little Rock, Arkansas paid US$1.6 million for a Professional Sports Authenticator 5MC (miscut) Wagner.
 Rogers stated he "was prepared to go much higher and is pleased with his investment."
 He added "the citizens of Arkansas deserve to see this treasure and I intend to make the card available to the public."
 In November 2010, a group of nuns from Baltimore sold a Wagner card for $262,000 in auction to Doug Walton, a sporting card store owner.

 In April 2013, a T206 "jumbo" Wagner, so-called because it measured slightly larger than most other known examples, sold at auction for $2.1 million, reported to be a record price for the card.
 That record was broken in October 2016 when the card was sold at auction for $3.12 million.

 In May 2021, a Wagner from a private collection sold for $3.75 million at auction, again setting a new sales record for the card.

-In August 2022, a Wagner sold for $7.25 million, resetting the record for the card.
+In August 2022, a Wagner sold for $7.25 million, another record for the card.

+In 2002, nearly 100 years after the original T206 cards were created, Topps rebooted the brand with Topps 206.
+The set paid tribute to the original T206 design and artwork, leaning heavily on nostalgic elements.
+Topps has released several collections of 206 cards over the years, including the first wave of its 2023 series (the “Low Series”).
+Each pack is filled with star athletes, retired legends, and talented rookies including rare parallels, image variations and limited-edition autographs.

 The iconic Honus Wagner card was reissued by Topps in 2002, with variations on its background color.
 The card was printed with the original 1909 orange color, and also in blue (#307).
 In 2020, a new Honus Wagner card was issued by the company (#45) as part of the second wave (of 5) released that year.